doronl07/888-DevOps-HS/README.md

 Bonus:
 -   Create a default.html file.
 Using Jinja, input into it the date_time (can be taken from ansible facts) and copy it to the root site on both Linux and Windown machines.
+-   Browse the file and make sure you get the date and time correctly
 -   Encrypt the local linux and windows users with vault.

 ## Powershell